liquidg3/liquidfire-forms/README.md

 ## Form Submission
 Forms are fully "eventized," so when you want to listen into a form event, you do it using the on() syntax you are used to.
-Remember, always hook into events in your module's startup().
+Remember, always hook into events in your module's or controller's startup(options).

 ```js